Get a VPS server with a 15% discount

 Forgot the password for your Linux dedicated server?
 No worries — let's fix this.

-Use the lsblk command to view the storage devices attached to your server.
+Use the command to view the storage devices attached to your server.

 If you are using Software RAID on your server, the output will look similar to this.
 Pay attention to the md devices, specifically md0, md1, md2: